Of all the things that dogs eat, items containing poisons are often the most troubling.

 Plastic can be very dangerous for dogs.
-Big pieces of plastic can cause scrapes or cuts to your dog’s digestive tract and even obstructions.
+Big pieces of plastic can cause scrapes or cuts to your dog’s digestive tract, or they may even form an obstruction.

 When you contact your vet, he or she will likely warn you to watch for signs of such an obstruction.
 Some of the most common symptoms include:

 If you notice any of these symptoms, contact your vet.
 He or she will likely recommend that you bring your dog in for an examination.
-If a blockage is identified, your dog may require surgery to have the plastic removed.
+If a blockage is identified, your dog may require advanced care or surgery to have the plastic removed.